 “Time management is something you do at work; thank you very much.”

 But the truth is that your time, although artificially divided into segments such as work time, home time, family time, and so on, it’s the same time.
 Time doesn’t care.
 It merely runs like a river, and you are coming along for the ride.

-So, the essence of true time management doesn’t have to do with the corporate world.
+So, the essence of proper time management doesn’t have to do with the corporate world.
 It has to do with priority.